 First new HDB flats in Lakeview and Shunfu in over 40 years to go on sale from June

+About 1,600 new homes will be offered across three public housing projects.

-SINGAPORE: For the first time in over 40 years, Lakeview and Shunfu will be getting new public housing, with about 1,600 homes to be built in these areas.
+SINGAPORE: For the first time in over 40 years, new public housing flats will be built in Lakeview and Shunfu, with about 1,600 homes to go on sale.

-The Housing and Development Board (HDB) announced on Monday (Feb 2) that three Build-to-Order (BTO) projects will be launched in these localities starting from June 2026.
+The Housing and Development Board (HDB) announced on Monday (Feb 2) that three Build-to-Order (BTO) projects will be launched in these areas starting from June 2026.

 "These projects will offer more housing options for home buyers, particularly those who wish to live close to their families in nearby towns like Toa Payoh, Bishan and Ang Mo Kio, for better mutual care and support," HDB said in a media release.